DavidIQ/captchaplus/README.md

 # CAPTCHA+

+Through the use of permissions, you can require CAPTCHA for:
+* Posting new topics or replies to existing topics
+* Sending PMs

 ## Installation

 Copy the extension to phpBB/ext/davidiq/captchaplus

-Go to "ACP" > "Customise" > "Extensions" and enable the "CAPTCHA 4 post" extension.
+Go to "ACP" > "Customise" > "Extensions" and enable the "CAPTCHA+" extension.

 ## Tests and Continuous Integration